adamfinkelstein/hepcat-chair/README.md

 This program produces the output file:

-* `chair.csv` - contains three columns that update the information for each paper.
+* `chair.csv` - contains four columns that update the information for each paper.
 It has the following format:

 ```
 Submission ID,Sort Score,Status,Reviews
 papers_101,-0.8,Tabled,"c[r, R, r, a, R!] j[a, a, A, R, r] bbs: Tabled"
 papers_102,1.8,Journal,"j[A!, r, A, r, A] (journal only) bbs: Journal"
 ```

+Notes on this data:

+* As of SA23, the sort score is computed as a simple mean of all scores (journal-only scores for journal-only submissions).
+* The status is typically either:
+	* (a) the recommendation of the primary and secondary, if they both provide the same recommendation, or
+	* (b) Tabled.